necromancyonline/necromancy-client/README.md

 # necromancy-client
-files related to the client
+Contains all files related to the client.

+## Steps for Steam Client
+1) Clone this repository ```git clone https://github.com/necromancyonline/necromancy-client.git```
+2) Copy the files under `/steam/`-folder into your steam game client folder.